Skip to content

 Maintenance requires two things: a schedule and an owner.
 The schedule determines when each policy is reviewed for continued relevance and accuracy.
 The owner is responsible for executing the review and for escalating when the review reveals a policy that needs to be revised or retired.

 The review process should ask: is the trigger condition still a situation that occurs?
 Is the required action still available and appropriate?
 Is the consequence chain still operational?
-Does the policy still reflect the organization''s actual priorities and incentive structures?
+Does the policy still reflect the organization's actual priorities and incentive structures?

 Policies that fail this review should be revised or retired.
 A policy set where outdated policies remain in place has the same problem as a policy set that was never designed well: the signal-to-noise ratio degrades to the point where the entire set becomes unreliable as governance infrastructure.